-The sermon is called “The Drum Major Instinct,” one of the last King delivered before he was assassinated on April 4, 1968.
-King’s sermon — and its inclusion in the RAM Trucks ad — was certainly timely, given today’s political climate, and the controversy surrounding non-violent player protests during the National Anthem.
-The date — February 4, 2018 — also marked the 50th anniversary of the speech.
+King’s sermon — and its inclusion in a RAM Trucks ad from last year’s Super Bowl — was certainly timely, given today’s political climate, and the controversy surrounding non-violent player protests during the National Anthem.

 “The Drum Major Instinct” contains 155 words that RAM Trucks’ ad agency — Highdive— used along with the imagery in the 30 second advertisement, which we’ve quoted from the speech in its entirety from Stanford University’s catalog of MLK’s sermons and public speeches:

 If you want to be important—wonderful.
 If you want to be recognized—wonderful.
 If you want to be great—wonderful.
 But recognize that he who is greatest among you shall be your servant.

 And this morning, the thing that I like about it: by giving that definition of greatness, it means that everybody can be great, because everybody can serve.

 You don’t have to have a college degree to serve.

 You don’t have to make your subject and your verb agree to serve.

 You don’t have to know about Plato and Aristotle to serve.

 You don’t have to know Einstein’s theory of relativity to serve.

 You don’t have to know the second theory of thermodynamics in physics to serve.